ibm-cloud-docs/vpc/vpn-client-to-site-auth-rules.md

 7. Enter a brief description of the authorization rule
 8. Click **Add authorization rule**

-## Adding authorization rules using the CLI
+## Adding authorization rules by using the CLI
 {: #cli-add-auth-rule}
 {: cli}